Open Mind Therapy – Training & Blog (not always about training)

-I would like it, therefore, if the work done by those who come along with me, using solution focus as the core approach, could be done by anyone willing to see ‘solution focus conversations’ as a tool of choice for eliciting change in the community; or multiple social settings, in order to redress the balance such that social justice can come to the fore, rather than being something they do somewhere else, perhaps over there…?
+I would like to try to see, therefore, if the work done by those who come along with me, using solution focus as the core approach, would be done by anyone willing to see ‘solution focus conversations’ as a tool of choice for eliciting change in the community; or in multiple social settings.
+This, in order to redress the balance such that social justice can come to the fore, rather than being something they do somewhere else, perhaps over there…?

 And, believe me, there are no limits to what those communities or groups are, nor what their needs are, after all, we all need access to SOCIAL JUSTICE in this time of “…obscene consumption and squandering of resources (human and otherwise, my addition)…: (Kagan et al, 2011, p56) – full reference at bottom of page.

 Some areas you might already work in, or might want to work or volunteer in, should you feel you’d want to, now or in the future:

 - Community settings and Groups -perhaps you’re involved in work with people from the disabled community, people who are unemployed, the homeless or travelling community, the migrant community, the LGBTQ community, people with addictive behaviours.
 Generally, we know these groups (and others like them) tend to be the more marginalised communities: people on the fringes, whose voices may not be the loudest.
 Why not help them to become heard?
 Utilising solution focus, in all its manifestations, I can work with you to bring this about, I promise.

 - Educational settings – of all stripes – there is a place for solution focus approaches from nursery to tertiary (university and beyond) with young people of all ages.
-Oh, and their teachers, TAs, playground assistants, lunch-room staff, volunteers, management and so on ….
+Oh, and their teachers, TAs, playground assistants, lunch-room staff, volunteers, management, governors and so on ….

 - Secure Settings– prison and remand centres, custody suites, police stations, secure schools, immigration detention centres, probation centres and elsewhere.

 - Health Settings – hospitals, GP surgeries, dental centres, mental health clinics and anywhere else that health is a focus, including outreach work, social care homes; work with those in end of life settings …

 - And so on ……